Dependency-based Anomaly Detection: a General Framework and Comprehensive Evaluation: Evaluation

 \section{Evaluation}

-In evaluating the DepAD framework, we aim to answer the following questions: (1) How the different techniques in individual steps affect the performance of DepAD methods?
-(2) How the different combinations of techniques in different steps affect the performance of DepAD methods?
-3) Comparing with state-of-the-art anomaly detection methods, how is the performance of the instantiated DepAD methods?
-4) How is the efficiency of DepAD methods?
+In this section, we aim to answer the following questions: \begin{enumerate} \item How do the different techniques in a phase of DepAD affect the performance of DepAD algorithms?
+(Section \ref{sec:exp_steps}) \item How the different combinations of the techniques in different phases affect the performance of DepAD algorithms?
+(Section \ref{sec:exp_combination}) \item Compared with state-of-the-art anomaly detection methods, how is the performance of the DepAD algorithms?
+(Section \ref{sec:exp_benchmark}) \item How do different data charateristics affect the performance of DepAD algorithms?
+(Section \ref{sec:sensitivity} ); \item What is the efficiency of DepAD algorithms?
+(Section \ref{sec:exp_efficiency}) \end{enumerate}